Last Updated: 09/10/21

 Many nonprofits are adjusting their fundraising plans as a precaution against spreading COVID-19.
 We recommend the following action:

-- If you are rescheduling your event, and you know the new date, update the event date in TravelPledge by going to the Home tab and clicking on the pencil icon next to the event name.
+If you are rescheduling your event, and you know the new date, update the event date in TravelPledge by going to the My Event tab and clicking on the pencil icon next to the event name.

-- If you are completely canceling your event, you can remove your reserved experiences from your Home tab by clicking the X in the upper right-hand corner of each experience.
-If you fail to do this, we'll automatically un-reserve your experiences 60 days after your event date.
+If you are canceling your event, you can remove your reserved experiences from your My Event tab by clicking the X in the upper right-hand corner of each experience.
+If you fail to do this, we'll automatically un-reserve your experiences 30 days after your event date.
 You won't owe anything in either case.